 Continue health care coverage for yourself and dependents(s) if there is a loss of coverage under the Plan as result of a qualifying event.
 You or your dependent(s) may have to pay for such coverage.
-Refer to the "Continuation of Coverage by Self-Payment of COBRA" section of this booklet.
+Refer to the "COBRA Continuation Coverage" section of this booklet.